9 Best External SSDs for PS5 in 2026 (+11 M.2 Upgrades)

 If the PS5 travels to a friend’s place regularly, gets thrown in a backpack, or lives in an environment with accidental spills, the Crucial X10 Pro is built for that.
 IP55-rated water and dust resistance means moisture and dust particles won’t reach the internal components.
 Read speeds hit 2,100 MB/s, which on paper edges out the WD P40, though both are capped at the PS5’s Gen 2×1 USB maximum in practical use.

 The form factor is genuinely tiny — about the size of a key fob.
 Clip it to a bag and it takes up almost no space.
-The 2TB model at $172.99 (down from $208.99) delivers solid price-per-GB at roughly $0.086 per GB.
+The 2TB model delivers solid price-per-GB for a Gen 2×2 drive.
 Crucial backs this drive with a 3-year warranty, and the USB-C cable is included.

 The one tradeoff versus the WD P40: no RGB lighting and no Windows dashboard for customization.
 The X10 Pro is purely functional — fast, compact, and tough.
 That’s actually a feature if a clean, no-fuss aesthetic matters more than blinking lights.
 For travelers and frequent movers, this is the stronger choice.